csquared/IMGKit/README.md

 ## Configuration

-If you're on Windows or you installed wkhtmltopdf by hand to a location other than /usr/local/bin you will need to tell PDFKit where the binary is.
+If you're on Windows or you installed wkhtmltoimage by hand to a location other than /usr/local/bin you will need to tell PDFKit where the binary is.
 You can configure PDFKit like so:

     # config/initializers/imgkit.rb
     IMGKit.configure do |config|